 There have been significant developments in work-related road safety activity in Australia over the last decade.
 Health and safety at work legislation makes employers responsible for minimising the risks involved in driving for work.
-This has mainly involved implementing safety policies and procedures, ensuring vehicle safety, and providing adequate training for employees.
-In addition to this, 'chain of responsibility laws' have been introduced which increases the accountability of employers, managers, and all other workers involved in the chain of commercial transport (Williamson & Boufous, 2007).
+This has mainly comprised implementing safety policies and procedures, ensuring vehicle safety, and providing adequate training for employees.
+In addition to this, 'chain of responsibility laws' have been introduced which increases the accountability of employers, managers and all other workers involved in the chain of commercial transport (Williamson & Boufous, 2007).

 The important role of parliamentary committees in work-related road safety management has also been recorded (Murray et al., 2002).
 In New South Wales, Australia the Staysafe committee produced the highly influential Staysafe36 report, and several other relevant publications and related events.
-Staysafe36 covered a range of road safety and Occupational Health and Safety issues, and can be seen as a very important starting point for many of the current fleet safety initiatives in Australia".
-In Queensland, "the Travelsafe Committee co-organised and hosted a symposium on work-related road trauma and fleet risk management and released Travelsafe Report No. 34.
-This has led to a range of recommendations for different government agencies in Queensland, including the collection of purpose of journey data, more fleet safety in the road safety action plan and closer collaboration between key Government agencies, including Police, Transport and OH&S. Several participant organisations have also implemented fleet safety reviews, programs and specific countermeasures as a direct result of the symposium."
+Staysafe36 covered a range of road safety and Occupational Health and Safety issues, and can be seen as a very important starting point for many of the current fleet safety initiatives in Australia.
+In Queensland the Travelsafe Committee co-organised and hosted a symposium on work-related road trauma and fleet risk management and released Travelsafe Report No. 34.
+This has led to a range of recommendations for different government agencies in Queensland, including the collection of purpose of journey data, more fleet safety in the road safety action plan and closer collaboration between key Government agencies including police, transport and OH&S. Several participant organisations have also implemented fleet safety reviews, programs and specific countermeasures as a direct result of the symposium."

-Most Australian States have developed policies on improving work-related road safety and examples are presented below (Road Safety Council, 1967; Roads and Traffic Authority of NSW, 1994; VicRoads, 2006).
+Most Australian States have developed policies on improving work-related road safety and an example is presented below (VicRoads, 2006).